jtisch/retrojet/README.md

 ### Dependencies

 1. [geeqie](https://github.com/BestImageViewer/geeqie) - Image viewer used.
-Check your distro it migfht already be included.
+Check your distro it might already be included.

 ### Download